 The I/O standard 3.3V LVTTL applies to all signal I/Os.

-Tip: Note that the voltage of the low level has to be < 0.3 V. When connecting an external trigger, it might be helpful to know how the OUT and IN pins are internally connected.
+When connecting an external trigger, it might be helpful to know how the OUT and IN pins are internally connected.

-Image 3-2: Connecting in- and output signals with the internal circuit
+Image 3-3: Connection of in- and output signals with the internal circuit internally connected